Hey Kids (Start Here)

 “Incurring costs,” Newt half-snarls, half sings, “that we’ll exchange for our benefits,” he continues.

-“Why is it that we don’t have them yet,” they continue together, Newt finally snapping into something that sounds right; that sounds wrong, that sounds like Hermann is sure he’s supposed to sound like, but doesn’t, and that’s right too, maybe.
-What is rightness anyway.
-Is it even a thing.
+“Why is it that we don’t have them yet?”
+They continue together, and Newt begins to access something that sounds right; that sounds wrong, that sounds like Hermann is sure he’s supposed to sound, but doesn’t, and that’s right too, maybe.
+What is rightness anyway?
+Is it even a thing?
 “Just a null set of our own regret?”

-“And I am upset,” Newt continues, finally, finally sounding like the frontman he had been, that he could still be if he hadn’t traded music for science a decade ago.
-“Pinning my worth on my sobriquet, tracing ennui with my—oh goddamn it,” he snaps, breaking from singing into speech, both hands coming to his temples as he folds forward, trying not to throw up, trying not crack apart along the throughlines of his mind.
+“And I am upset,” Newt continues, finally, finally sounding like the frontman he’d been, that he could still be if he hadn’t traded music for science a decade ago.
+“Pinning my worth on my sobriquet, tracing ennui with my—oh goddamn it.”
+He breaks from song to speech, his hands coming to his temples as he folds forward, trying not to throw up, trying not crack apart along the throughlines of his mind.

-“Yeah,” Hermann says, reaching over to pat Newt’s shoulder in what he hopes is an encouraging, if anxious, way.
+“There you go.”
+Hermann pats Newt’s shoulder in what he hopes is an encouraging way.
 “You just try and be you, champ.
 Don’t—”

 Seriously.